 If your tree is handling the direct morning light well, add about 15 minutes each day until it’s enjoying several hours of direct morning sun each day.

 If the tree lives in an east-facing window, this might be all you need!
-If you want it to live in a south-facing window, start adding a little midday-afternoon light, but be very careful.
-Just add 10 or 15 minutes at a time (on top of its morning light regimen) and keep an eye on the leaves for signs of scorching.
+Start adding a little midday-afternoon light if you want it to live in a south-facing window, but be very careful.
+Just add 10 or 15 minutes at a time (on top of its morning light regimen) and keep an eye on leaves for signs of scorching.